nanndoj/react-native-particles/README.md

 ## react-native-particles
 [![npm version](https://badge.fury.io/js/react-native-particles.svg)](https://badge.fury.io/js/react-native-particles)

 Declarative particle system for react native.
 Works on iOS and Android.
-It uses `Animated` api and `useNativeDriver:true` to archieve 60 FPS particles animation
+It uses `Animated` api and `useNativeDriver:true` to get 60 FPS particles animation

 ## Add it to your project